Can Pulling a Vacuum too Fast Freeze Water / Moisture?

 First I want to give credit where credit is due.
 This post is made possible by the fantastic demonstration video by Neil Comparetto that I embedded below.

 Before you get bored and stop reading I want to give some conclusions.
-Ice can form in a vacuum, but I still advise pulling a fast, deep vacuum in most cases.
+Ice can form in a vacuum, but I still advise pulling a fast, deep vacuum.
 Now… keep reading to see why.

 The statement that is often made by techs is that pulling a vacuum “too quickly” can result in freezing of the moisture inside the system and reduction of evacuation speed.
 This conversation usually occurs when another tech is demonstrating a SUPER FAST evacuation, or by a tech who is advocating for the consistent use of triple evacuation.